APS bargaining - frequently asked questions

 How can I stay up to date as bargaining progresses?

-APS employees were provided an opportunity to complete a survey to inform the work of the Taskforce.
+APS employees will be provided an opportunity to complete a survey to inform the work of the APSC Bargaining Taskforce.

-Updates on the general progress of APS bargaining are available on APS bargaining website and this will continue throughout the bargaining process.
+Updates on the general progress of APS bargaining will be available on APS Bargaining and this will continue throughout the bargaining process.

 Where can I find out more about enterprise bargaining generally?